Sheepolution/classroom/README.md

 ##### Read-only

 The value of read-only properties cannot be edited after it has been set.
+So unless the property already has a default value, this value can be set in the constructor.
 Properties can be made read-only with the `readonly_` prefix.

 ```lua
 Point = Class()